Northern Ireland: The Brexit problem that will not go away | DW | 10.02.2021

 Northern Ireland dominated Brexit negotiations for years and remains a highly contentious element of EU-UK relations.
-However, the nature of the UK’s departure from the EU means the issue will not go away any time soon.
+The nature of the UK’s departure from the EU means the issue will not go away any time soon.

 In the first few weeks of 2021, there were significant shortages of fresh produce in supermarkets across Northern Ireland.
 Neither the pandemic nor the traditional post-Christmas lull were apparently to blame.
 The problem was that many companies in Britain were unprepared for the new paperwork required to export to Northern Ireland under the terms of the Protocol.
 (Border checks — which apply to some goods traveling from Great Britain to Northern Ireland were first introduced in a Brexit agreement called the Northern Ireland Protocol).